RocketDerp/April14_2025/July13_2025/Metaphors_Jesus_God_Bible_verse.md

 Again and again, in the United States of America, what I find are atheists who do not teach **reading literacy** to science fiction book readers.
 They just are sick of the bullshit lies and manipulation of Christians / Bible readers.
 That kind of "atheist" is a reactionary who is sick of Christians.
 They are not educated on the difference between a gnostic Christian and a Sufi Muslim, they just are sick of the behavior of poor-literacy (non metaphor grasping) Christians.

 Atheists in USA are almost entirely anti Levant Religions.
-They have never studied the Navajo Pollen Path, they are just concerned about "believe" aspect of Bible, believing if it isa  perfect factually correct 100% accurate book.
+They have never studied the Navajo Pollen Path, they are just concerned about "believe" aspect of Bible, *believing* if it is a perfect factually correct 100% accurate history book.
 Star Wars is fiction, The Bible is science fiction.

 Joseph Campbell worked with George Lucas, creator of Star Wars, if you don't know.
 The Official **science fiction** website ( Star Wars dot Com) run by Disney for Star Wars: https://www.starwars.com/news/mythic-discovery-within-the-inner-reaches-of-outer-space-joseph-campbell-meets-george-lucas-part-i